 Protecting Yourself From Seven Tech Support Scams

-October is Cybersecurity Awareness Month, so it’s time to remind folks that the FTC is warning of a surge in tech support scams again.
-Many of these scams are tricky to recognize, so be aware of them.
-In a previous blog, I mentioned my father’s tangle with a fraudster.
-In this case, a company purporting to be Microsoft’s vendor contacted him with a fake story about a computer issue that needed to be resolved.
+October is Cybersecurity Awareness Month, and reminding everyone that the Federal Trade Commission (FTC) is warning about a surge in tech support scams is essential.
+These scams can be challenging to recognize, so it is essential to be aware of them.
+In a previous blog post, I shared my father’s experience with a fraudster where a company posing as Microsoft’s vendor contacted him with a fake story about a computer issue that needed resolution.

 You receive an alarming pop-up message on your laptop or another personal computing device.
 The message warns you about a “major security” issue with your device and instructs you to call a listed phone number.

-Do not call any unknown phone numbers, and do not answer any calls that you do not recognize.
-Even if the caller ID appears to be from a company that you recognize, keep in mind that scammers can spoof the caller ID, which makes their calls appear to originate from a legitimate company.
+Do not call unknown phone numbers or answer calls you do not recognize.
+Even if the caller ID appears to be from a company you recognize, remember that scammers can spoof the caller ID, making their calls appear to originate from a legitimate company.

 You receive a call from someone who requests remote access to “fix a problem” on your computer or run a “diagnostic test.”